ilios/user-guide/learner-groups/new-learner-group.md

 ![membership options](../images/new_learner_group/membership_options.png)

-After clicking Done, the new learner group is added to the appropriate list (shown below).
-The list is sorted in alphabetical order.
+After clicking "Done", the new learner group is added to the appropriate list (shown below).
+The list is sorted initially in alphabetical order.
 The new learner group "Reasoning and Thought" has been added with no students included.
 They can be added later of course.

 **NOTE**: This newly added Learner Group can still be deleted since it has not been attached to any Offerings yet.